 I first learned to make this healthy first birthday cake from a friend when she made it for her daughter Ruby, and I’ve now made this cake about a dozen times in various forms over the years.
 I love both how easy it is to make—no special skills required!—and how good the final result tastes.

 This is a perfect first birthday cake option since it’s sweetened with maple syrup and has plenty of flavor and healthy fats.
-It can also be made ahead of time too, which is helpful when planning a party for a little one.
+It can also be made ahead of time too, which is helpful when planning first birthday party ideas for a little one.

 1st Birthday Smash Cake Recipe